 Raspberry Pi 3 Tutorial¶

 Raspberry Pi has many versions and the latest one is Pi 3, which this guide is based on.
-It should work for older version of Raspberry Pi as well.
-In order to have complete ka-lite installation one would need a 64GB MicroSD Card (earlier version may need a SD Card) as the reduced size video are currently 34GB in size (see System requirements).
+It also works for other editions of The Pi - RPi1, 2, Nano, Zero etc. In order to have complete ka-lite installation one would need a 64GB MicroSD Card (earlier version may need a SD Card) as the reduced size video are currently 34GB in size (see System requirements).